 This room has been like this for a year.
 A YEAR, you guys.

-So THIS mess is what the powder bath has looked like for the past year and I rarely use this room, if ever.
+So THIS mess is what the powder bath has looked like for a couple years and I rarely use this room, if ever.
 Honestly, I sometimes forget it’s there even though I walk past it at least 50 times a day.

 Since my original design plan was kiboshed, I figured I’d just slap some Benjamin Moore Hale Navy paint and some artwork on the walls and call it a day.